radiomic/METRICS-E3/index.md

 ## Maximizing the Value of METRICS-E3

-To fully leverage METRICS-E3, we encourage reviewing the dedicated statement section titled “Recommendations for using METRICS-E3 along with METRICS”.
-This targeted advice will help you better integrate METRICS-E3 into your evaluation process.
+To get the most out of METRICS-E3, we recommend reading the section titled “Recommendations for using METRICS-E3 in conjunction with the METRICS tool” in [the official METRICS-E3 publication]().
+This section offers general guidance on methodological scoring and provides specific suggestions for each item and condition, presented in comprehensive summary tables based on content from the METRICS-E3 project website.
+These recommendations can help you apply METRICS-E3 more effectively in your evaluations.

 ## Citing METRICS-E3